Gaurav-tech229/Amazon-USA-Sales-Analysis/README.md

 - Use advanced SQL techniques, including window functions, subqueries, and joins.
 - Conduct in-depth business analysis using SQL.
 - Optimize query performance and handle large datasets efficiently.

 ---

-## **Conclusion**

-This advanced SQL project successfully demonstrates my ability to solve real-world e-commerce problems using structured queries.
-From improving customer retention to optimizing inventory and logistics, the project provides valuable insights into operational challenges and solutions.

-By completing this project, I have gained a deeper understanding of how SQL can be used to tackle complex data problems and drive business decision-making.

----